 - Cyber security talent shortage implications

-What security practitioners need to know to mitigate, detect, and respond to cyber attacks
+What security practitioners need to know in order to mitigate, detect, and respond to cyber attacks

-- The latest on security breaches and incident response (use cases)
+- The latest data on security breaches and incident response (use cases)

 - Securing and investigating your assets in the cloud